acorbat/oc_2_project_38/README.md

 ## Rationale

 Should you want to delve deeper into how the pipeline was developed, please go to the `notebooks` folder.
-You can find a three notebooks.
+You can find three notebooks.
 The [data_loading.ipynb](notebooks/data_loading.ipynb) describes how images are loaded.
 The [nuclei_segmentation.ipynb](notebooks/nuclei_segmentation.ipynb) describes how nuclei are segmented from the nuclei channel.
 The [motor_segmentation.ipynb](notebooks/motor_segmentation.ipynb) describes how motor neurons are segmented from the motor neuron channel.